 Using fresh basil, garlic, and freshly shredded parmesan (rather than pre-shredded in a bag...don't do it!) will make a BIG difference in the overall taste and quality of this recipe.
 Since there aren't a ton of ingredients, you really need to "get the good stuff" to ensure the best result.

 Be patient when you're making your pistachio pesto.
 You can play around with ingredients to make sure you get the right consistency and taste.
-It will look clumpy and strange at first, but once you add it to the pan and mix in the cream, etc. it will turn into a really vibrant and beautiful pasta sauce!
+It will look clumpy and strange at first, but once you add it to the pan and mix in the cream, etc. it turns into a really vibrant and beautiful pasta sauce!

-ALSO: If you want a little heat, go ahead and add a pinch of red pepper flakes to the sauce!
+ALSO: If you want a little heat, go ahead and add a pinch of red pepper flakes to the pasta sauce!

 Creamy Pistachio Pasta Sauce

 - Food processor